MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/beta0.rst

-The :literal:`beta0` object is the *root object* of beta0 blocks that store information relative to the phase space at given positions, e.g. initial conditions, Poincaré section.
+The :var:`beta0` object is the *root object* of beta0 blocks that store information relative to the phase space at given positions, e.g. initial conditions, Poincaré section.

-The :literal:`beta0` module extends the :doc:`typeid <types>` module with the :literal:`is_beta0` *function*, which returns :literal:`true` if its argument is a :literal:`beta0` object, :literal:`false` otherwise.
+The :var:`beta0` module extends the :doc:`typeid <types>` module with the :func:`is_beta0` *function*, which returns :const:`true` if its argument is a :var:`beta0` object, :const:`false` otherwise.

 Attributes
 ----------

-The :literal:`beta0` *object* provides the following attributes:
+The :var:`beta0` *object* provides the following attributes:

 **particle**
 	 A *string* specifying the name of the particle. (default: :literal:`"positron"`).